sksabbir2234/WebDeveloper-Note/Explore_javascript.md

 console.log(milesToKilometers(10)); // Output: 16.0934
 ```

-### 3-33 Check even and odd numbers using function:
+### 3-33 Check even and odd numbers using function

 You can create a function to check whether a number is even or odd: